groq/mlagility/docs/tools_user_guide.md

 > _Note_: `cache delete` is not available as an API.

+> See the [Cache Commands tutorial](https://github.com/groq/mlagility/blob/main/examples/cli/readme.md#cache-commands) for a detailed example.

 ### `cache report` Command

+_Not yet implemented_

 `benchit cache report` analyzes the state of all builds in a build cache and saves the result to a CSV file.
 It presents the following options: